dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-02-nostr-swarm-highlights.md

 already supports private and public bookmarks, so let's start from there.

-Imagine a special-purpose client that scans all your bookmarks for URLs, and if the URL points to something readable, such as an article or a PDF, shows these items in an orderly fashion (which is to say searchable, sortable, filterable, and displayed without distractions).
+Imagine a special-purpose client that scans all your bookmarks for URLs,[^fn-urls] and if the URL points to something readable, such as an article or a PDF, shows these items in an orderly fashion (which is to say searchable, sortable, filterable, and displayed without distractions).
 Voilà, you have yourself a reading app.
-That's, in essence, how Pocket and Readwise work.
+That's, in essence, how Pocket, Readwise, and other reading apps work.
 But all these apps are walled gardens without much interoperability and without direct monetization.

+[^fn-urls]: Of course, a bookmark can also be a NIP-23 event TODO

 Bitcoin fixes the direct monetization part. \\
 Nostr fixes the interoperability part.